signcl/docusaurus-prince-pdf/README.md

-# OpenBayes Documentation PDF Generator
+# Docusaurus Prince PDF Generator

 Extract rendered data from Docusaurus and generate PDF, the hard way